Supper Club: Donna Hay’s family-friendly, extra healthy pesto pasta

 Full of fresh greens and lots of flavour, this pasta dish will please the whole family.

-Pasta and pesto is our go-to for the mid-week dinner panic – it’s fast and tasty but for an even healthier version why not try this cheesy pesto with a twist.
+Pasta and pesto is our go-to for after work dinner panic – it’s fast and tasty but for an even healthier version why not try this cheesy pesto with a twist.
 Full of fresh greens and lots of flavour, this pasta dish will please the whole family.

 - 2 small heads broccoli (500g), roughly chopped